Axes Category

 EasyTune cannot optimize the axis.

-If it is safe to continue, do the EasyTune procedure again.
-Make sure that you double the Travel Distance (primary units) and Travel Speed (primary units / second).
+If it is safe to continue, click the Start button to do EasyTune again.
+During the procedure, make sure that you multiply the Travel Distance (primary units) and Travel Speed (primary units / second) by two.

 Classical Tuning Module